leflon/TI603I-Project/README.md

 # Mist - Board games marketplace
 ## TI603I Project
 ## ⚠️ Ongoing Bug ⚠️
 > **If the website looks weird, as if CSS was missing,** this is an issue with Vite's HMR that we still haven't been able to fix.
-For now, to resolve this problem, simply save the `client/src/assets/main.css` file.
+For now, to resolve this problem, simply save the `client/src/assets/main.css` file **after starting Vite's dev server**.
 Even without editing it, saving it will trigger Vite's HMR and load the CSS correctly.
 ### Installation

 **Clone the repository**